Table of Contents

 TPPs are required upon calling Neteller APIs for AISP and PISP use cases to attach PSU original IP Address as HTTP header.

-The following HTTP headers should be present and carry the PSU origin:
+The following HTTP header should be present and carry the PSU origin:

 The absense of the PSU IP address is interpreted as TPP accessing user data without user presence and such calls are subject to the following restrictions